Subject and Object

 Download our Personal Pronouns: Subject and Object activity below.

 This activity introduces subject and object pronouns.
 Complete the sentences with the correct pronoun.
-Is this pronoun a subject or object pronoun?
 This activity has also been designed for handwriting practice.

 CCSS.ELA-LITERACY.L.1.1.D Use personal, possessive, and indefinite pronouns (e.g., I, me, my; they, them, their, anyone, everything).